 Today, in her solo performance A Life in Stitches, Edith breathes life into a history that once lived only in whispers and history books.
 She captivates audiences by weaving her own childhood memories with the broader African American experience—connecting the geometry of quilt blocks to the artistry and problem-solving spirit that fueled the quest for freedom.
 Through her storytelling, she honors the creativity, courage, and unity that defined generations of African Americans.

 Her book, Secret Stitches: Underground Railroad Activity Book for Children and Adults, brings this rich history to life for new generations.
 By integrating geometry and historical symbols, Edith creates a unique learning experience that celebrates African American heritage and the indomitable will to be free.
 She uses nine classic quilt patterns to teach about triangles, rectangles, squares, and parallelograms, all within the powerful context of the Civil War and the fight for emancipation.
+The companion volume Sacred Stitches, champions the courage of enslaved children.

 CONTACT FOR MORE INFORMATION: